Maxime999/MetroCollect/README.md

 -->

-This project aims to collect and process various system metrics (such as CPU, memory and network usage) very efficitently, so that they can be retreived multiple times per second (for instance, every 50ms).
+This project aims to collect and process various system metrics (such as CPU, memory and network usage) very efficiently, so that they can be retrieved multiple times per second (for instance, every 50ms).
 It is designed to work with [Snap Telemetry](http://snap-telemetry.io).

 This repo is organized as the following:
  * Two C++ libraries, `CircularArray` and `MetroCollect`